CommonLit 360 CommonLit 360's Related Media Explorations: Increasing Engagement and Deepening Learning

-Learn about how CommonLit’s new comprehensive curriculum engages students in media analysis tasks that bring each CommonLit 360 unit’s topics and themes to life.
+Learn about how CommonLit’s English Language Arts curriculum engages students in media analysis tasks that bring each CommonLit 360 unit’s topics and themes to life.

-In this blog post, I describe an innovative piece of the CommonLit 360 curriculum that builds knowledge and student engagement at the same time, a lesson type called “Related Media Exploration.”
-The Related Media Exploration brings the topics of the unit to life through a guided analysis of multimedia including photos, charts, videos, or podcasts.
+In this blog post, we will explore an innovative piece of the CommonLit 360 curriculum that builds knowledge and student engagement at the same time, a lesson type called “Related Media Exploration.”
+The Related Media Exploration brings the topics of the unit to life through a guided analysis of multimedia, including photos, charts, videos, or podcasts.
 This lesson type is highly interactive, requiring students to collaborate and discuss in small groups or pairs.

-Below, I will walk through an example of a Related Media Exploration and also discuss the ways in which teachers can customize the lessons to work for different settings.
+Below, I will walk through an example of a Related Media Exploration and discuss the ways in which teachers can customize the lessons to work for different settings and build reading comprehension.

 Related Media Exploration Walkthrough

 To explain the main pieces of a Related Media Exploration, I will use a lesson in 9th Grade Unit 1: Following the Crowd as our example.
 In this unit, students read about fictional characters who find themselves making choices based on the influences of others, and they’ll learn about the psychology behind why people often go along with the crowd, even when it contradicts their individual beliefs.

 Each unit’s Related Media Exploration comes after students have read at least a few of the unit’s essential reading lessons.
 These lessons usually take about one class period to complete and are opportunities for the students to deepen their understanding of the content and themes of the texts in a way that adds excitement to the unit.
 To assist in facilitation, Related Media Explorations include: